LibreShark/sharkdumps/n64/manuals/n64_gameshark_pro_v3.00_manual.md

 4. Press the Z-Trigger button to display the Options menu.

 5. Highlight Save Codes To Memory Card and press the A button.
-Ail codes for the selected game will be saved to the memory card in Controller #1.
+All codes for the selected game will be saved to the memory card in Controller #1.

 6. You can store only one set of codes on a memory card at a time.
 For example, if you saved Battle Tanx codes to a memory card and then saved Mortal Kombat Trilogy codes to the same memory card, your Battle Tanx codes will be ERASED and REPLACED with the Mortal Kombat Trilogy codes.